LSMBO/cumulus_rsync/README.md

 To run the Cumulus RSync Agent work, you need to:

 * Provide a working certificate to contact the controller where Cumulus_server is listening.
 At the moment, the expected certificate cannot require a password.
+    * Make sure the permissions for the certificate are not too open.
+    * Linux users should use "chmod 600"
+    * On Windows the inheritance should be disabled and all ACL deleted, especially for "Users" and "Authenticated Users", then add a specific user account and only allow Read permission
 * Make sure to have RSync installed and added to the PATH.
 On Windows machines, use https://itefix.net/cwrsync
 * Fill the cumulus_rsync.conf file
 * It is advised to create a service to make sure the agent will be working at all times.
 On Windows, you can use NSSM: https://nssm.cc/